 Jean Haynes stopped by the podcast to share her story as a recovering good girl.
 She thought it was ok to follow the same path as everyone else when she was young, but when she got older, she found she had lost touch with what she really wanted.
 And then she had to find the courage to do what she wanted even though she was worried that people would judge her.
 This led her on a journey to re-connecting with herself and deciding to live fully.
 She gave herself permission to be who she was and now she’s a recovering good girl!

 So many women are stuck because they are asking permission to live fully.
 Is it ok if I shine?
 If I speak in a meeting?
 If I leave this bad relationship?
 We have this yearning for someone to tell us that we’re ok.

 In today’s show we discussed:

-- What’s a classic good girl and what does her life look like?
+- What a classic good girl is and what her life looks like.

 - The danger in following the rules and following a path that’s not really your own.

 - What happens when you don’t have focus.